 Gillian moved from client side to the agency world 6 years ago and is one of the Superfantastic co-founders.
 Her client side role was Marketing Director at STA Travel where she was responsible for all areas of the marketing mix together with people & culture.
 Her background positions her perfectly for developing Superfantastic’s client relationships and working across branding and marketing projects.
 Projects have included youth research for Busabout, tone of voice for Explore, brand development for Inghams, design development for Jamie Oliver’s Fifteen and Barbecoa and online and offline advertising campaigns for Tourism NT and The RMS St Helena.
 She’s inspired by beautiful design and packaging, clever brand initiatives, interior design and sumptuous dinner parties.

 Stevie P is Superfantastic’s web developer.
-He’s been with the agency since it launched in January 2010 and has worked on all our web projects such as RMS St Helena, Bikeability, Winchester Cathedral, Jamie Oliver’s Big Night and Extract Coffee.
+He’s been with the agency since it launched in January 2010 and has worked on all our web projects such as RMS St Helena, Bikeability, Winchester Cathedral, Extract Coffee, Jamie Oliver’s Big Night, Jamie’s Italian and Fifteen.
 Steve’s previous roles were at STA Travel where he was responsible for design and development of their website together with delivering creative concepts for offline campaigns.
 He then moved to Mind Candy to work on the award-winning Moshi Monsters children’s game as their design manager.
-He’s also delivered a website, branding and music analytics app design for startup Music Metric.
-Steve is heavily inspired by all sorts of media other than web design.
-He’s always looking for inspiration on sites like Dribbble and loves checking out spectacular industrial design on Uncrate.
+He’s also delivered a website, branding and a music analytics app design for startup Music Metric.
+Steve is inspired by all sorts of media other than web design.
+He looks for inspiration on sites like Dribbble and loves checking out spectacular industrial design on Uncrate.
 He’s a big fan of mobile first responsive design, so is always checking out sites on his iPad and iPhone to see how this can be applied to his work.

 Rachael Ball Risk

-Rachael has been with Superfantastic for two years.
-She’s our fabulous graphic designer who joined us after graduating from Kingston University.
+Rachael has been with Superfantastic for three years.
+She’s a fabulous graphic designer who joined us after graduating from Kingston University.
 Rachael works on brand, design and digital for clients such as Jamie Oliver, Penguin Books, Busabout and PLUS Hostels.
-She enjoys a hands-on approach to graphic design and employs a range of hand-made techniques in her work.
-The most recent of which includes watercolour illustrations in The Graduation Ceremony booklet for Jamie Oliver’s Apprentices and potato prints used throughout The Kitchen Garden Project.
+She enjoys a hands-on approach to graphic design and employs a range of hand-made techniques in her work such as creating watercolour illustrations for The Graduation Ceremony booklet for Jamie Oliver’s Apprentices and potato prints for The Kitchen Garden Project.
 Rachael also cites the contagious enthusiasm of the Superfantastic office as her inspiration.
 We love her even more for that.

 Ash is Superfantastic’s newest graphic design recruit, joining us after graduating from UCA Farnham where he received a D&AD Best of Year 2012 for Whisky packaging.
-Since joining us he’s worked on hand-drawn typography for The Graduation Ceremony booklet for Jamie Oliver’s Fifteen Apprentices and also the cover for the upcoming John Le Carre novel.
+Since joining us he’s worked on hand-drawn typography for The Graduation Ceremony booklet for Jamie Oliver’s Fifteen Apprentices, Fifteen Cornwall advertising, PicNic Coffee branding and design and also the cover of the John Le Carre novel, A Delicate Truth.
 Ash keeps communication and function in mind with all his creative work and his inspiration comes from anything and everything – but he’s particularly partial to all things hand-crafted.

 At different times of the year, we offer 2-3 week design internships, during which time you’ll get to experience life in a busy, creative agency.
 You could be involved in anything from print, picture research, typesetting or simple illustration.
 If you are interested in an intership at Superfantastic, we’d love to hear from you.
 Just e-mail over your portfolio or a link to your website.